 The cuff is inflated via a channel in the tube, equipped with an inflation line, using either a pilot balloon or a 2 to 5 ml syringe.
-Usually, gases such as nitrous oxide are used to inflate the cuff, but in case of silicone tubes using saline solution is recommended due to its permeability to gases.
+Usually, gases such as nitrous oxide are used to inflate the cuff, but in the case of silicone tubes using the saline solution is recommended due to its permeability to gases.

 The deflation of the cuff can be prevented by the non-return valve often present on most disposable tubes or by clamping using a pair of hemostats.

 Endotracheal tubes are selected based on the species and the size of the subject.
 A corresponding laryngoscope is also selected based on the same parameters.
 Commercially available endotracheal tubes tend to be excessively long.
 Thus, it must be cut down to an appropriate length usually to the approximate distance from the external nares to just anterior to the thoracic inlet.
 For small animals, an uncuffed endotracheal tube may be a better option.
 Lubrication of the tubes with a small quantity of lidocaine gel will allow easy passage of the tubes.

 Before intubation, the subject must be adequately anesthetized to prevent cough and swallowing reflexes.
 Also, subjects should be administered with oxygen for about 2 minutes before being intubated to slow the advent of hypoxia should the larynx be obstructed.